Japanese submarine I-53 (1942): July–October 1944

-I-53 arrived at Sasebo on 28 July 1944 and entered drydock there for repairs and an overhaul, during which shipyard workers renewed her anti-radar coating.
+I-53 arrived at Sasebo on 28 July 1944 and entered drydock there for repairs and an overhaul, during which shipyard workers renewed her anti-radar coating and anti-sonar coating.
 In late August 1944, she was selected for conversion to carry kaiten manned suicide attack torpedoes.
 As part of the conversion, the 140 mm deck gun abaft her conning tower was removed to make way for fittings for four kaitens on her after deck.

 On 13 October 1944, the Combined Fleet ordered the activation of Operation Shō-Gō 1, the defense of the Philippine Islands, in anticipation of an American invasion of the islands, Although her kaiten conversion was incomplete, I-53 was ordered to participate in Shō-Gō 1 as a conventional submarine, and on 13 October she received orders to join the submarines I-26, I-45, I-54, and I-56 in forming Group "A" under the direct command of the 6th Fleet.